Warm-starting quantum optimization: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We hope to have contributed towards a framework for the design of quantum optimization algorithms with a warm start, and towards reasoning about their properties.
 Currently, these algorithms can achieve the same guarantees as the classical relaxations upon which they are based.
-Eventually, the utilization of quantum circuits \cite{Note4} in the rounding of a continuous-valued SDP relaxation may improve upon guarantees available for any classical algorithm running in polynomial time, under the Unique Games Conjecture.
-Indeed: the Unique Games Conjecture is false when there are entangled provers.
+If the Unique Games Conjecture is true, these guarantees cannot be improved upon by classical or quantum algorithms running in polynomial time, unless we can solve NP-Hard problems in polynomial time.
+However, if this conjecture is false then both quantum and classical algorithms may be able to improve the existing performance guarantees.

+An implementation of WS-QAOA is available in Qiskit~\cite{QiskitOptim}, the open-source software development kit for working with quantum computers.
 Our simulations show that warm-starting quantum heuristics provides an advantage at low depth.
 This is particularly important for dense optimization problems intended to be solved on noisy quantum hardware that struggles to implement deep quantum circuits.
 The portfolio optimization simulations indicate that WS-QAOA finds better solutions than standard QAOA.
 Here, future work could investigate tying budget constraints into the quantum circuit of WS-QAOA \cite{Bartschi2020}.

 We have also demonstrated how to continuously transform WS-QAOA to conventional QAOA using the regularization parameter $\varepsilon$.
-We also showed how to improve QAOA for MAXCUT using the GW algorithm to warm-start, albeit by introducing an inconsistency between the mixer and the initial state.
+We also showed how to improve QAOA for MAXCUT using the GW algorithm to warm-start RQAOA, albeit by introducing an inconsistency between the mixer and the initial state.
 By using a grid scan at depth one, we mitigated the effect of local optima.
-Further work could exploit other possible warm-starts, e.g., based on polynomially-solvable special cases \cite{allemand2001polynomial,hladik2019new}, where one could for example consider low-rank approximations of~$\Sigma$, as well as analysis of the convergence properties when using a modified mixer that does not have the initial state as eigenstate.
+We applied WS-RQAOA at depths $p>1$ on a single graph.
+The results suggest that the algorithm provides better solutions as $p$ increases.
+Future work may extend these simulations to more graphs with different sizes.
+Further work could also exploit other possible warm-starts, e.g., based on polynomially-solvable special cases \cite{allemand2001polynomial,hladik2019new}, where one could for example consider low-rank approximations of~$\Sigma$ or the SDP \cite{Tate2020} as well as analysis of the convergence properties when using a modified mixer that does not have the initial state as eigenstate.
+One may also investigate RQAOA in the context of the continuous warm-start discussed in Sec.~\ref{sec:simulations}.
+Furthermore, we may also warm-start quantum optimization algorithms from candidate solutions obtained with classical solvers such as CPLEX or GUROBI with a time-limit termination criterion.

 We expect warm-start to be applicable to other problems within Combinatorial Optimization and Integer Programming, for which a good solution can be found through randomized rounding \cite{Raghavan1987}, possibly following an encoding into a QUBO \cite{Lucas2014,dunning2018works,lodewijks2019mapping}, a mixed-integer linear optimization problem \cite{LASSERRE2016}, or a polynomial unconstrained binary optimization problem \cite{Ostroswki2020}.
 Indeed, both the recipe to obtain SDP relaxations \cite{poljak1995recipe} and the analytical tools of Appendix \ref{sec:an} are applicable to linearly constrained problems equally well.
 For example, the particle-hole representation for VQE can be seen as a form of warm-start \cite{Barkoutsos2018}.
 We anticipate that WS-QAOA is also applicable to other binary optimization problems for which an approximate solution can easily be found using relaxed versions of the problem, without the use of randomized rounding, albeit more research needs to be done in this direction.